 Christian Krauch arrived in Philadelphia in 1834 from Germany, six years prior to the introduction of lager beer in America.
 Krauch was operating a small ale brewery in 1840 when John Wagner immigrated to the city, bringing with him yeast for lager beer.
 The advancements in clipper ship design made trans-Atlantic travel quicker and, thus, it became possible for delicate lager yeast could survive trips from mainland Europe to America.

 In August 1857, Krauch moved his hotel, saloon and brewery to more a commodious location a couple of blocks north to 308 King Street and named the new establishment the Mount Vernon Hotel.
-The next year he also opened a brewery and saloon, called the Mount Vernon House, on Edgemont Avenue in Chester, Pennsylvania.
+The next year he also opened a brewery and saloon, called the Mount Vernon House, on Edgemont Avenue in Chester, Pennsylvania, no doubt in response to Delaware’s temporary attempt a statewide Prohibition.

 Krauch remained at 308 King until about 1866, after which time he sold the business and devoted his full attention to the Manitoex Saloon at Rosendale Pleasure Grounds at the western edge of the city, near Rattlesnake Run.
 The park, which was owned by the nearby Hartmann & Fehrenbach Brewing Company, hosted weekend entertainment seekers, picnics and other special events.
 Christian remained at Rosendale Park until just before his death in October 1870.